Jaime del Burgo Torres: Family and youth

-Del Burgo's ancestors can be traced back to the mid-19th century.
+Del Burgo's presumed ancestors can be traced back to the mid-19th century.
 There is close to nothing known about his grandfather, Victoriano del Burgo Palomar (1861-1931); some authors claim that he contributed to the Carlist cause.
 Victoriano lived in Pamplona and was married twice, first with Felipa Juanillo Pascual and then with Maria Magdalena Pascual Soria.
 The first marriage was childess, while the second one produced two sons.
 The older one was the father of Jaime, Eusebio del Burgo Pascual (1888-1970).
-According to one author he originated from the Navarrese town of Villava, according to another he was born in Pamplona.
+However, the official birth certificate of Jaime refers to his paternal grandparents as "abuelos incognitos".
+Some sources claim his father was named Eusebio del Burgo Pascual, while an official document certifies he was born Eusebio Percal and it only changed to Eusebio del Burgo Pascual in 1926.
+According to one author, he originated from the Navarrese town of Villava, according to another he was born in Pamplona.
 He was worker in the local paper-mill. and married a pamplonesa, Paula Torres Jacoiste (1887-1973).
 The couple settled in Pamplona.
 They had three sons and four daughters, all brought up in Traditionalist ambience; it is known that at the age of 45 Eusebio took part in street brawls, animated by the Carlists.
 They were also raised in fervently Catholic atmosphere, which at times bordered exaltation; Catholic visionaries used to run mystical sessions in the del Burgo family house in Pamplona.

 Nothing is known about Jaime's early childhood; as a teenager he trained to become "perito mercantil" at unidentified school, possibly in Villava.
 He has never pursued a professional commercial career; during his adolescence years he was increasingly engaged in public activities, consuming more and more of his time.
 Del Burgo married Maria de las Mercedes Tajadura Goñi (1911-1999); her father, Federico Tajadura Arnaíz, was a military and rose to the rank of teniente.
 The couple had three children, Mercedes, Jaime Ignacio and Maria Antonia.
 Upon death Jaime left three children, thirteen grandchildren and four great-grandchildren.
-His son Jaime Ignacio del Burgo Tajadura was a conservative politician and the Prime Minister of Navarre (president of Diputacion Foral de Navarra) in 1979-1984.
+His son Jaime Ignacio del Burgo Tajadura was a conservative politician and the Prime Minister of Navarre (president of Diputacion Foral de Navarra) in 1979–1984.
 His grandson Ignacio del Burgo Azpíroz, otherwise a Pamplona lawyer, gained wider recognition as author of a historical novel.
-Another of his grandchildren, an entrepreneur Jaime del Burgo Azpíroz, married an older sister of Letizia Ortiz, becoming brother-in-law of Felipe VI of Spain.
+Another of his grandchildren, an entrepreneur Jaime del Burgo Azpíroz, was married to an older sister of Letizia Ortiz, becoming brother-in-law of Felipe VI of Spain until their divorce in 2016.
+In 2023 he claimed he had had an affair with Letizia while she was married to then prince Felipe, which plunged the Spanish parliamentary monarchy into a big scandal.